Aldermanbury Lease Extension - Free Consultation

 It may end up saving you thousands.

-Why you should start your Aldermanbury lease extension
+Why you should commence your Aldermanbury lease extension

 Why you should commence your Aldermanbury lease extension today:

-A Aldermanbury lease depreciates with the years remaining on the lease.
+A Aldermanbury leasehold property depreciates with the years remaining on the lease.

-Aldermanbury leases on residential properties are gradually diminishing in value.
-The shorter the remaining lease term becomes, the less it is worth – and as a result any extension of your lease becomes more expensive.
-It is the case that most Aldermanbury tenants have the right to extend their lease by an additional ninety years by virtue of the 1993 Leasehold Reform Act.
-Where you are a leasehold owner in Aldermanbury you really ought to investigate if your lease has between 70 and 90 years left.
-In particular once the remaining lease term slips under eighty years, the amount payable for any lease extension increases dramatically as part of the premium you will incur is what is known as a marriage value
+Aldermanbury leases on residential properties are gradually losing value.
+The shorter the remaining lease term becomes, the less it is worth – and accordingly any extension of your lease becomes more expensive.
+Legislation has been in place for sometime now allowing qualifying Aldermanbury residential leaseholders to extend the terms of long leases.
+If you are a leasehold owner in Aldermanbury you would be well advised to see if your lease has between seventy and ninety years remaining.
+In particular once the remaining lease term slips under 80 years, the cost of any lease extension increases dramatically as an element of the premium you will incur is what is known as a marriage value

 Lender Requirement